boatmeme/mediaclerk/README.md

-# mediaclerk
+# (⊙_☉) mediaclerk

-An application for sorting, separating, and filing media files
+A Node.js library for sorting, separating, and organizing media files